jquery/learn.jquery.com/page/ajax/jquery-ajax-methods.md

 		console.dir( xhr );
 	},

-	// code to run regardless of success or failure
+	// Code to run regardless of success or failure
 	complete: function( xhr, status ) {
 		alert( "The request is complete!" );
 	}